Dark Chocolate Brownies

 Third and Fourth Bowls

-In another bowl mix the last 12 oz of the semisweet or milk chocolate chips with the ¼ c flour.
+In another bowl mix the last 12 oz of chocolate chips with the 1/4 c flour.
 Set aside.
 Add the first flour mixture to the chocolate mixture.

 Stir until flour is just incorporated.